JeffWeinell/REEs/README.md

 #### Overview:

 1-2.
 Identify and obtain all regions of the *Thermophis baileyi* genome that begin with the recognition sequence of the restriction enzyme (RE) *Sbfi* and end with the recognition sequence of the RE *EcoR1*, and which have a length of 900-1000nt.
+Then I used BLASTn to search for homologs of the *Thermophis baileyi* ddRAD-like loci in the *T. sirtalis* genome.
+I filtered the set of ddRAD-like loci to include only those with a single, high quality match found in *T. sirtalis* genome.
 I trimmed the ends of sequences if there was a string of ambiguous bases nearby.
-Then I used BLASTn to search for homologs of the *Thermophis baileyi* ddRAD-like loci in the *T. sirtalis* genome.
-Filter the set of ddRAD-like loci to include only those with a single, high quality match found in *T. sirtalis* genome.
 A subset of the retained loci were submitted to Arbor for ultrastringent filtering and then probe design.

 <!---
 1. grep Sbfi recognition site in *T. baileyi* genome (sense strand contigs); output = three column hit table containing the "contig accession", "start position", "end position"